Alexa & Katie

 Alexa & Katie is an American sitcom created by Heather Wordham as a Netflix original series.
 Matthew Carlson serves as showrunner.
-The series stars Paris Berelc and Isabel May as Alexa and Katie, a high schooler suffering from cancer and her best friend, respectively.
+The series stars Paris Berelc and Isabel May as Alexa and Katie respectively.
+Alexa is a high schooler living with cancer.
+Her best friend, Katie, helps her every step of the way.
 Jolie Jenkins, Emery Kelly, Eddie Shin, Finn Carr, Tiffani Thiessen, with Jack Griffo also star.
-The series debuted on Netflix on March 23, 2018, and ran for three seasons, concluding on June 13, 2020.
+The series debuted on Netflix on March 23, 2018, and ran for four parts, concluding on June 13, 2020.

 Premise

 Lifelong best friends Alexa and Katie are eagerly anticipating the start of their freshman year of high school.
-The two friends confront a crisis when Alexa discovers that she is diagnosed with cancer and starts undergoing treatment for the illness, which leaves them feeling like outsiders at a time when what seems to matter most is fitting in.
+However, Alexa has cancer, which leaves them feeling like outsiders at a time when what seems to matter most is fitting in.
 To support Alexa, Katie makes an important decision and shaves her head with Alexa.
 The girls try to navigate through all the troubles that high school seems to bring, together, while Alexa is dealing with cancer.